samhithavv/tiny-search-engine/README.md

 * EXTENSION USED *
 ******************
 ```
-Extension used for Lab 5 - Indexer
+Extension used for Lab 6 - Querier

 # CS50 TSE
 ## Samhitha Vallury - github: samhithavv